sinosmh/Hackintosh-EFI_Legion-R7-5800H-6600M/README.md

 # Hackintosh-EFI_Legion-R7-5800H-6600M
-Hackintosh EFI for Lenovo Legion 5 or R7000P 2021A (CPU is R7 5800H and GPU is AMD 6600M)
+Hackintosh EFI for Lenovo Legion 5 or R7000P 2021A (Ryzen R7 5800H & Radeon RX 6600M)
+***
+1.OpenCore version 0.9.4 <br/>
+2.Works on XHC0 and XHC1 controllers <br/>
+3.Getting intel AX210 wifi and bluetooth to work <br/>
+***
+:exclamation:This is an unfinished EFI that needs to be tested, currently it can be installed and used normally on the system